hmrc/ctc-traders-phase5-tis/source/documentation/index.md

 1. If no control is decided, or control results are satisfactory, go to step 7.
 1. If control is performed at the office of destination and major discrepancies are reported into the destination control results:
     1. The office of destination sends the ‘Goods Release Notification’ E_GDS_REL (IE025) message to the trader at destination.
-    1. The office of departure notifies the holder of the transit procedure that major discrepancies are reported in the destination control results with the ‘Discrepancies’ E_DIS_SND (IE019) message.
+    1. The office of departure notifies the holder of the transit procedure at departure that major discrepancies are reported in the destination control results with the ‘Discrepancies’ E_DIS_SND (IE019) message.
 Go to step 7.
 1. If unloading is not completed and the office of destination decides to allow unloading to continue:
     1. The office of destination sends a new ‘Unloading Permission’ E_ULD_PER (IE043) message.
     1. The authorized consignee sends the ‘Unloading Remarks’ E_ULD_REM (IE044) message to the office of destination.